 SCA (NSW) Member's applying to obtain CPD points either prior or in the retrospective of attending the training - must provide full details of the training provided including content and where applicable the learning outcome of the training, the date and duration of the training and the full details of the training provider.
-Applications made in the retrospective also do require proof of attendance at the training by either way of providing attendance certificates or written proof by the training provider of the applicant's attendance.
+Applications made in the retrospective require proof of attendance at the training by providing attendance certificates or written proof by the training provider of the applicant's attendance.